harriskwong1208/TreasureGame/README.md

 <b>Project Overview:</b>
 <p>
-This project is a game built in Python using the pygame libaray.
-This game allows users to play as an adventurer, who must avoid enemies and cross the dirt road to claim the treasure!
-There are multiple levels, once the player reaches the treasure, enemies and their speed increase.
+TreasureGame is an engaging Python-based game developed utilizing the pygame library.
+This captivating experience places users in the role of an adventurer, tasked with skillfully evading enemies and navigating the dirt road to obtain the prized treasure.
+Comprising a series of progressively challenging levels, this game presents challenges to triumphant players with more enemies and accelerated velocity, providing an increasingly thrilling and demanding gameplay experience.

 ![](asset/TreasureGame.png)